MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster.md

 The following PowerShell script `Robocopy_Remote_Server_.ps1` uses Robocopy to copy VM files and their dependent directories and metadata from the source cluster to the destination cluster.
 This script has been modified from  from the original script on TechNet at: [Robocopy Files to Remote Server Using PowerShell and RoboCopy](https://gallery.technet.microsoft.com/scriptcenter/Robocoy-Files-to-Remote-bdfc5154).

-The script creates a folder named `ISO` on the `C:` drive of each destination cluster server node, then copies all VM VHD, VHDX, and VMCX files to your destination cluster for each Cluster Shared Volume (CSV).
+The script copies all VM VHD, VHDX, and VMCX files to your destination cluster for a given Cluster Shared Volume (CSV).
 One CSV is migrated at a time.

 The migration script is run locally on each source cluster node to leverage the benefit of RDMA and fast network transfer.
 Let's begin: